-These are typical opiate addict behavior warning signs to watch for if you suspect that a loved one has an opium addiction.
-If you observe these signs, you should approach the individual and encourage him or her to seek help.
-While your efforts are worthwhile, individuals who are in denial about their addiction or not ready to get clean will typically not be receptive to getting help at first.
-It is important not to give up, because treatment for opium addiction can prevent your loved one and other struggling addicts from becoming drug overdose statistics.
+These are typical warning signs to watch for if you suspect that a loved one has an opium problem.
+If you observe these signs, consult a drug intervention expert before you approach the individual and encourage them to seek help.
+While you might believe your efforts are worthwhile, individuals with an opioid use disorder will typically not be receptive to getting help, initially.
+Having the advice or presence of an intervention specialist can help improve the chances that the affected individual will seek help.